How to Find an Internship

 Looking for on-demand internship search support?

 CLA created a “How to Find an Internship” module to help you explore the many ways CLA students have found internships and provide background on search strategies so you can choose a strategy that will work for you.
-Watch this video to learn more and access the module today!
+Watch the video to learn more and access the module today!

 There are many ways you can find internship opportunities to pursue.